brotatotes/bht-automation/bht gen 3/Matthew/Chapter 11/Matthew 11 10 bht.md

 # Matthew 11:10 Commentary Help Text

 ## BHT:
-Our Lord's change in person from the original prophecy is a clear indication of His eternal and co-equal Godhead.
-The great honor bestowed upon John the Baptist as the forerunner of Christ makes him greater than all the other prophets.
-John's purpose was to prepare the people for the Messiah, fulfilling the prophecy in Isaiah 40:3.
-The mention of Malachi 3:1 further amplifies the significance of John's ministry.
-This affirms the immense greatness and importance of Jesus as the Messiah.
+The prophecy is changed to be addressed to Jesus Himself, indicating His eternal and co-equal Godhead.
+John the Baptist, as the forerunner of Christ, prepares the people for the Messiah, fulfilling the words of the prophets.
+John is more than just a prophet because he was a messenger sent by God to preach repentance, administer baptism, and lead people to believe in Jesus.
+This fulfillment of the prophecy confirms John's significant role in preparing the way for the coming of the Messiah.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Our Lord here changes the person of the original prophecy...no mean indication of His own eternal and co-equal God-head."
+1. "Our Lord here changes the person of the original prophecy, which is my."
-2. "The high dignity and honor, which our Lord here predicates of the Baptist, has a further reference: He was thus great above all others because he was the forerunner of Christ."
+2. "And that He does so, making that which is said by Jehovah of Himself, to be addressed to the Messiah, is, if such were needed, no mean indication of His own eternal and co-equal God-head."
 3. "How great then above all others and him, must HE be."

 ### Albert Barnes:
 1. "Prepare thy way - That is, to prepare 'the people;' to make them ready, by proper instructions, to receive the Messiah."
-2. "The substance of it is contained also in Isaiah 40:3."
+2. "The passage of Scripture here quoted is found in Malachi 3:1.
+The substance of it is contained also in Isaiah 40:3."
-3. "For this is he... "
+3. "For this is he..."

 ### Philip Schaff:
 1. "The last of the prophets had foretold of John.
 His office as forerunner of Christ made him greater than them all."
-2. "The original prophecy is: ‘Behold I send my messenger before my face,’ etc. (The latter part of the verse contains a direct reference to the Messiah.)"
+2. "Here, and in Mark 1:2, Luke 7:27, it is changed into a promise of God to Christ Our Lord on His own authority."
-3. "Here, and in Mark 1:2, Luke 7:27, it is changed into a promise of God to Christ Our Lord on His own authority."
+3. "Comp.
+His discourse on a previous occasion (John 5:17-47), in which He refers to His relation to the Father, to John, and to the Old Testament prophets."

 ### John Gill:
-1. "nor should it be once called in question, when our Lord himself has applied it to John the Baptist"
+1. "He was an 'angel', not by nature, but by office; a 'messenger' sent by God, 'before the face' of the Messiah."
-2. "He was an 'angel', not by nature, but by office"
+2. "He... 'prepared' his 'way before' him, by preaching the doctrine of repentance, administering the ordinance of baptism, pointing at the Messiah, and exhorting persons to believe on him."
-3. "such a space of time he entered on his public ministry before him; and 'prepared' his 'way before' him"
+3. "All which proves him to be, what Christ says he was, 'more than a prophet'."

 ### John Wesley:
 1. Malachi 3:1.